-If signals with low frequency are to be measured, over-sampling and further averaging can significantly decrease the noise level.
-This can be seen in Figure 7 that shows the RMS noise with respect to the number of samples used for averaging the data.
+If signals with low frequency are to be measured, oversampling and further averaging can significantly decrease the noise level.
+This can be seen in Fig. 7, which shows the RMS noise with respect to the number of samples used for averaging the data.
 Given the random nature of the data being analyzed (the sensor's noise), a simple rectangular window was applied for the averaging.
-For this plot data collected over a period of 100 hours (see next sub-section for a stability analysis) were used and different number of samples were used for averaging.
+For this plot data collected over a period of 100 h (see next subsection for a stability analysis) were used and different number of samples were used for averaging.